 The Graduate Management Admission Test (GMAT) is most popular test for admission to MBA programs.
 GMAT is comprised of three main sections-analytical writing, quantitative reasoning, and verbal reasoning.
 Each of these areas is measured using different types of questions that have specific instructions for each.

 Questions are chosen from a very large pool of test questions categorized by content and difficulty.
 Only one question at a time is presented to you on the screen.
 The first question is always of middle difficulty.
 The selection of each question after that is determined by your responses to all previous questions.
-In other words, the adaptive test adjusts to your ability level-you will get few questions that are too easy or too difficult for you.
+In other words, the adaptive test adjusts to your ability level you will get few questions that are too easy or too difficult for you.

 You must answer each question and may not return to or change your answer to any previous question.
 If you answer a question incorrectly by mistake or correctly by lucky guess you answer to subsequent questions will lead you back to questions that are at the appropriate level of difficulty for you.